 Judith is a nationally recognized expert on the option of voluntarily stopping eating and drinking (VSED) as a means for capacitated and suffering patients to control the circumstances and timing of death.
 She has spoken at local and state nursing conferences, and in 2014 she co-presented a workshop about VSED at the Management and Leadership Conference of the National Hospice and Palliative Care Program.

 She earned a PhD in nursing research from New York University, a MSN from Lehman College, and an RN from St. Luke’s School of Nursing.

-Lonny Shavelson, MD founded Bay Area End of Life Options in 2016.
+Lonny Shavelson, MD founded Bay Area End of Life Options and the American Clinicians Academy on Medical Aid in Dying.
 Before that, he worked for 29 years as an emergency department physician, then seven as a primary care physician in a clinic for immigrants and refugees.

 He is now a consultant, educator and physician for terminally ill patients who are considering various options, including medical aid in dying.

 Requesting Death with Dignity Medications During the Pandemic